GeoscienceAustralia/hazimp/docs/user_guide.rst

 A configuration file can be used to define a HazImp simulation.
 The configuration file is described using yaml, a data serialisation format.
-HazImp can also be used by another Python application, by passing the configuration infomation in as a dictionary.
+HazImp can also be used by another Python application, by passing the configuration information in as a dictionary.

 For example, to run a wind example do::